ozh/ascii-tables/README.md

 ### Input text like this

 ```
-Col1	Col2	Col3
+Col1	Col2	Col3	Numeric Column
-Value 1	Value 2	123
+Value 1	Value 2	123	10.0
-Separate	columns	with a tab or 4 spaces
+Separate	cols    with a tab or 4 spaces	-2,027.1
 This is a row with only one cell
 ```